atantomo/DynamicHeightCollectionViewLayout/README.md

 ## Limitations

-The following limitations may be addressed in the future if necessary:
+The following limitation(s) may be addressed in the future if necessary:
 * The layout class can only process one kind of cell
-* The cell models have to be stored in `ChangeTracerArray` instead of the standard `Collection` type